digitalocean/k8s-adoption-journey/docs/03-staging/setup-ingress.md

 ## Introduction

-In this section, you will learn how to install and configure the Kubernetes-maintained version of the [Nginx](https://kubernetes.github.io/ingress-ngin) Ingress Controller.
-Then, you're going to discover how to automatically issue TLS certificates for your hosts (thus enabling TLS termination), and route traffic to your backend applications.
+In this section, you will install and configure the Kubernetes-maintained version of the [Nginx](https://kubernetes.github.io/ingress-ngin) Ingress Controller.
+Then, you're going to issue TLS certificates for your hosts (thus enabling TLS termination), and route traffic to your backend applications.

 ## Prerequisites

 1. Helm installed as explained in the [Installing required tools](installing-required-tools.md) section.
 2. A container registry already set up as explained in the [Set up DOCR](setup-docr.md) section.
 3. A Kubernetes cluster (DOKS) up and running as explained in the [Set up DOKS](setup-doks.md) section.
-4. The online boutique sample application deployed to your cluster as explained in the [Tilt remote development](tilt-remote.md) section.
+4. The online boutique sample application deployed to your cluster as explained in the [Deploying the app](deploying-the-app.md) section.
 5. A valid domain available and configured to point to DigitalOcean name servers.
 More information is available in this [article](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
 Digital Ocean is not a domain registrar, so you will need to purchase the domain from a well known vendor, such as GoDaddy.

 ## Installing the Nginx Ingress Controller